ndless-nspire/Ndless/README.md

 * Have fun!

 ### Persistent Installation
-A persistent installation means Ndless will automatically load when you turn on or reboot the calculator, removing the need to run the installer every time you reset or reboot your calculator.
+A persistent installation means Ndless will automatically load when you turn on or reboot the calculator, removing the need to run the installer every time.

 **Warning:** This feature is experimental and not ready for daily use.
 The Ndless team is not responsible for any data loss, reboot-looped calculators, or any damage incurred to your Nspire.

-Ensure Ndless is not currently installed (reset your calculator first if it is).
+* Ensure Ndless is not currently installed (reset your calculator first if it is).

-* Set your language to English through the Settings menu: Press `[Home]` > `[5]` (Settings) > `[1]` (Change Language) -> `English`
+* Set your language to English through the Settings menu
+  * Press `[Home]` > `[5]` (Settings) > `[1]` (Change Language) -> `English`
 * Transfer `persistent_6.2.0-6.4.0.tns` (from the release's `persistent` folder) into the "`ndless`" folder
 * Rename the file you just transferred to `persistent.tns`
 * Transfer `ndless_resources.tns` into the same folder
 * Open `persistent.tns` and wait for the automatic installation
+* Have fun!
   * If you get stuck in a reboot loop, hold `[ESC]`.
 If that fails, format your filesystem via the maintenance menu.
   * By running the `ndless_resources.tns` file after installing, you can uninstall the loader as well.
-* Have fun!

 OS 4.5.5.79 <img src="https://i.imgur.com/oJGpCsB.gif" align="right">
 --------